josesantos/transit/README.md

 Transit
 =======

-Transit is a bookmarks page developed for use with WP7.
+Transit is a bookmarks page developed for use with Windows Phone 7.